 10 Charles Joughin

-Charles Joughin was 30 years old when he served as chief baker on RMS Titanic, earning a monthly wage of £12, which resulted in him being one of the best-paid crew members aboard the liner.
-When RMS Titanic collided with an iceberg at 11.40 pm on April 14, 1912, he was off duty in his bunk but soon ordered his bakers to send 50 loaves of bread to the lifeboats before enjoying some liquor in his room.
+Charles Joughin, a 30‑year‑old chief baker on the Titanic, earned a tidy £12 per month—making him one of the highest‑paid crew members.
+When the liner slammed into an iceberg at 11:40 pm on April 14, 1912, Joughin was in his bunk.
+He quickly ordered his bakers to dispatch 50 loaves of bread to the lifeboats, then slipped away for a splash of liquor in his quarters.

 9 Charles Herbert Lightoller

-Second Officer Charles Herbert Lightoller was on duty from 6:00pm until 10:00pm on the night of the sinking.
-Before being relieved of his watch by First Officer Murdoch, he instructed for Sixth Officer Moody to call the crow’s nest to request the men keep a lookout for small ice and to pass word to other watches.
+Second Officer Charles Herbert Lightoller kept watch from 6:00 pm until 10:00 pm on the fateful night.
+Before being relieved by First Officer Murdoch, he instructed Sixth Officer Moody to alert the crow’s nest for any small ice and to relay that information to the other watches.

 8 Richard Williams Norris